vladr7/FindMyPhoneClap/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project was built with an intention to learn even more about some Android specifics but mostly I was curious about how to implement an AI listener and use it in some App.
 I integrated AI sound recognition with this API: [TfLite](https://www.tensorflow.org/lite).
-See this for specific implementation: [Integration](https://www.tensorflow.org/lite/android/tutorials/audio_classification)
+See this for specific implementation: [Integration](https://www.tensorflow.org/lite/android/tutorials/audio_classification) or just check out how I implemented.

 ### Built With